British war crimes: Treatment of detainees

-During an eight-year conflict in Kenya from 1952 to 1960 in which Britain sought to restore order many Kikuyu were relocated.
+Following the declaration of a state of emergency in 1952 after a period of increasing violence, Britain sought to re-impose imperial order in Kenya.
+In the ensuing eight-year conflict from 1952 to 1960 centred on the Kikuyu people, who found themselves fighting on both sides, many were relocated.
 According to British authorities 80,000 were interned, while Caroline Elkins estimated that between 160,000 and 320,000 were interned; other estimates are as high as 450,000 interned.
 According to David Anderson, the British hanged over 1,090 suspected rebels.
-Another 400 were sentenced to death but repreived because they were under 18 or women.
+Another 400 were sentenced to death but reprieved because they were under 18 or women.
 The British declared some areas prohibited zones where anyone could be shot.
 It was common for Kikuyu to be shot because they "failed to halt when challenged."

 Torture and atrocities were committed during the conflict.
 According to Elkins: